RomainBrault/python-whiteprint/CONTRIBUTING.md

 ## How to report a problem

-If you have any problem with the project check the [Q&A discussion] maybe your question or problem is already answered.
+If you have any problem with the project check the [Q&A Discussions] maybe your question or problem is already answered.
 Otherwise please open a new discussion!

 ## How to report an identified bug